 The environment should also be able to support signage or bay markings that highlight the individual spaces for electric vehicle use (this will also deter normal cars from taking the space).

 Should you charge drivers for using the charge points?

 Charging is a service and it costs to utilise the electricity but it’s up to you to decide whether you want to offer on-site charging as an incentive or benefit or apply a tariff.
 For staff, free charging on-site is a great boost to their daily convenience.
 Alternatively, you can set variable tariffs by choosing who pays (e.g. customers, guests and visitors) and enjoy an additional income stream.

 Talk to the Sevadis team about how our EV products use management tools and reporting to make tracking, recouping and billing simple.
 Our online software used throughout our online models (Sevadis Cloud) is a fantastic way to take control of your charge points.
 EVCP owners can manage each charger at an individual, group, socket or user level, all in real-time.

 Please note: If you want to make use of the government grant, you will not be able to bill in the first three years.

 How you manage your charge point usage will be dependent on who will be using your charge points.
 Sevadis has the products and software to make accessing charge points unique to an individual or a group of individuals.

 EVCP owners can get full access to the charge point network interface and set multiple tariffs, receive payments, manage software updates and run analytics, all in real-time.

-EVCP owners can also manage each charger at individual, group, socket or user-level – ensuring you can tailor who uses your charge points, how they use them and at what tariff.
+EVCP owners can also manage each charger at the individual, group, socket or user level – ensuring you can tailor who uses your charge points, how they use them and at what tariff.

 What government support is available?